drorcohengithub/PhiSpectralDecomposition/README.md

 # Spectral decomposition of integrated information
+## Code to compute spectral decompositions of causal influences and reproduce figures from our paper

 Computes the spectral decomposition of integrated information (and other measures) as described in our paper: